-This article covers what a small family child care provider must include in a contract with parents under the Maryland regulations known as Code of Maryland Regulations (COMAR) Title 13A, Subtitle 15.
+This article covers what a small family child care provider must include in a contract with parents under the Maryland State Board of Education regulations.

 A small family child care is one: